Upabjojr/sympy/docs/tutorial/calculus.rst

       4   2
     ∂z  ∂y  ∂x

-Such unevaluated objects also used when Diofant does not know how to compute the derivative of an expression.
+Such unevaluated objects also used when sympy does not know how to compute the derivative of an expression.

-To evaluate an unevaluated derivative, use the :meth:`~diofant.core.basic.Basic.doit` method.
+To evaluate an unevaluated derivative, use the :meth:`~sympy.core.basic.Basic.doit` method.

     >>> _.doit()
      x⋅y⋅z  3  2 ⎛ 3  3  3       2  2  2                ⎞